Structured content with the right guardrails.

 Define shared content blocks (CTAs, testimonials, feature callouts) once.
 Reuse them across collections.
 Consistent structure, no copy-paste drift.

-Every create, update, and delete is tracked with the user, timestamp, and entry title.
-Know who changed what and when.
+Track every create, update, and delete with user, timestamp, and entry title.
+In active development; not shipping yet.

 A content process that actually scales.